dereulenspiegel/cbpi_hat/README.md

 ### OneWire

 The OneWire data line is connected to `GPIO 4`.
+The pins on the connector are marked behind the connector on the top side of the PCB.
+They are, from left to right `VCC` - `DAT` - `GND`.
+A 4.7k pull up is already provided on the board.

 ### RealTime Clock